huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_node_v3.html.md

 * `subnet_id` - (Optional) The ID of the subnet to which the NIC belongs.
 Changing this parameter will create a new resource.

-* `eip_ids` - (Optional) List of existing elastic IP IDs.
+* `eip_id` - (Optional) The ID of the EIP.
 Changing this parameter will create a new resource.

+* `eip_ids` - (Deprecated) This has been deprecated, use eip_id instead.
+List of existing elastic IP IDs.
+Changing this parameter will create a new resource.

 **Note:**
-If the eip_ids parameter is configured, you do not need to configure the bandwidth parameters: iptype, bandwidth_charge_mode, bandwidth_size and share_type.
+If the eip_id parameter is configured, you do not need to configure the bandwidth parameters: iptype, bandwidth_charge_mode, bandwidth_size and share_type.

 * `iptype` - (Optional) Elastic IP type.
 Default is 5_bgp.
 Changing this parameter will create a new resource.